 Workshops and Training

-This workshop delves into how you operationalize your logic model through the development, assessment and prioritization of performance indicators.
+This workshop delves into how you operationalize your key results (logic model, DRF) through the development, assessment and prioritization of performance indicators.
 All too often, performance indicators are developed based on past practice and ease of availability, rather than relevance and utility.
 But we know that developing good performance indicators can be challenging.
 The workshop focus is on both the characteristics of quality performance indicators and the process(es) that can be used for their development, as well as the other key elements of a performance measurement strategy.

-This workshop can be taken as a stand alone or in conjunction with Logic Models and Theories of Change (offeredon January 28) or Facilitation Skills for Performance Measurement and Evaluation (offered on January 30).
+This workshop can be taken as a stand alone or in conjunction with Key Results (Program Logic Models, DRFs) for Performance Measurement & Evaluation (offered on May 13) or Facilitation Skills for Performance Measurement and Evaluation (offered on May 15).
 All of these modules can be used as continuing education credits for Credentialed Evaluators.

 Who Should Attend